raphaelrpl/eows/doc/authentication.md

 ## Overview

-The OAuth2 specification is a flexible framework standard that describes a set of grants for a client app to acquire an access token to authenticate a request to API endpoint and use it to access protected resources.
+The OAuth2 specification is a flexible framework standard that describes a set of grants for a client app to acquire an access token to authorize a request to API endpoint and use it to access protected resources. **OAuth 2.0 is not an authentication protocol.**

 - Resource owner (User) - Entity capable of granting access to some portion of their account;
 - Resource Server (API Server) - Server that provides protected resources, capable of accepting, validating and responding request to protect resources using *access_tokens*;